Jon is Head of Operations for Shaw Trust and our latest Fellow. Find out more about Jon here

 Brought to you via the IEP’s website and as a mobile app, downloadable from Google Play or App Store, SocialLink makes it easy to connect and engage with other professionals in the IEP community.
 You can quickly access and share relevant content and information with a tap of your finger on your smartphone or tablet to connect with Members, engage in discussions, receive instant community updates with in-app alerts and push notifications, explore new job opportunities and grow your profile.
 It’s also a great platform to help you connect with a wide range of like-minded people to develop new relationships, further your career and improve your professional standing.

 Members of the IEP are entitled to and encouraged to run for election and/or decide who they wish to be elected to the IEP Board.
-Elections will be held in late summer and the new Board will be constituted at the AGM in October.
+Elections are held in late summer and the new Board is constituted at an AGM in October.

 Members 4 Members Mentoring Programme

 As expected, there is a vast array of knowledge existing within the IEP Membership.
 Members 4 Members (M4M) aims to encourage links between IEP Members to share experience and increase knowledge across the sector.
 M4M is about Members helping other Members by sharing information on specialised topics or areas of delivery that require a different approach.

 Member Website Area